xueqooy/Association/README.md

 # Association

 `Association` is a Swift library designed to dynamically associate values with objects at runtime.
-It provides various association policies and wrapping options, supporting both strong and weak references.

-## Introduction

-The `Association` class encapsulates the use of Objective-C runtime's associated objects feature, allowing dynamic property addition to objects.
-It supports the following association policies:

-- `assign`
-- `retainNonatomic`
-- `copyNonatomic`
-- `retain`
-- `copy`

-Additionally, the `Association` class supports wrapping:
-- `direct`
-- `weak`

 ## Usage Example